QUARK-framework/QUARK/docs/tutorial.rst

       }
     ]

-You can save this in a JSON file and then call the framework like:
+You can save this as a JSON file, e.g., tsp_example.json, and then call the framework with the following command:

 ::

     python src/main.py --modules tsp_example.json

-Exploring problem in Jupyter Notebook
+Exploring a Problem in Jupyter Notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also use a jupyter notebook to generate an application instance and create a concrete problem to work on.
+You can also use a Jupyter Notebook to generate an application instance and create a concrete problem to work on.
-Especially while implementing a new mapping or solver, this can be very useful!
+Especially while implementing a new mapping or solver, this can be very useful.